UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - Give some LEVEL-UP items `Unlock` trigger?
 - Red metal cube: On Rotate/Unlock, give +0.4 mult to slots (shape=ON)
 - Blue metal cube: On Rotate/Unlock, give +3 bonus to slots (shape=ON)
-- Green metal cube: On Rotate/Unlock, trigger Reroll on slots and items (shape=KING-2)
 - Gold metal cube: On Rotate/Unlock, earn $5.
 GRUB-10.